 When sick gets real, Children’s Advil® gets The Boy back to school faster

-Our home is always stocked with Children’s Advil®.
+Children’s Advil® in our medicine cabinet is a must.
 We’ve got the dye free kind, along with the Grape and Bubble Gum flavors.
 When we run low, we stock up on all our Pfizer Pediatric Platform meds at Target.
 We’re good with our Target shopping.
 We go in, get what we need, and get the heck out.
-I’m not one that gets sucked into the Target $200 shopping trip, and walk out without what I go in there for!
+A $200 Target shopping trip?
+Nope.
+Walking out without what I went in for?
+Forget it.

-Even though the kids don’t get sick often, we’re of the mindset to always be prepared.
-I’ve never been a girl scout, the husband never a boy scout, but hey, it doesn’t take being a scout to understand it’s good to be prepared!
-When in doubt, just head for the Pfizer products at Target, and you’ll be set up for the season of illnesses.
+We’re always prepared even if the kids aren’t often sick.
+I wasn’t a girl scout.
+Mr. Sunflower was never a boy scout.
+However, we still understand about preparedness.
+When in doubt, head for the Pfizer products at Target, and set yourself up for the season of illnesses.
 Because in our house #SickJustGotReal and we’re fighting back, with all our might!

 *The Pfizer Pediatric Platform products, along with information, have been provided by Pfizer Consumer Healthcare.